-- 1. enhance the clinical workflow
+- 2425 1. enhance the clinical workflow

-- 1. contact information,
+- a) contact information,

-- 2365
+- b) phone numbers,

-- 3. email address
+- c) email address

-2. phone numbers,

 - 2. enhance the user interface

-- 1. displayable names,
+- d) displayable names,

-- 2. titles
+- e) titles

-- 2370 This Personnel White Pages Profile specifies a method of finding directory information on the User Identities (user@realm) supplied by the Enterprise User Authentication (EUA) Integration Profile.
+This Personnel White Pages Profile specifies a method of finding directory information on the User Identities (user@realm) supplied by the Enterprise User Authentication (EUA) Integration Profile.
 This Profile assumes but does not define access controls, and audit trails.
 The use of the PWP Profile is intended for use within a healthcare enterprise.
+Extension to support sharing of the PWP

+- Profile is intended for use within a healthcare enterprise.
 Extension to support sharing of the PWP between healthcare enterprises is possible but not fully addressed by this profile.
-The

-- 2375 PWP profile is the first step on an IHE roadmap that includes Digital Certificates, Encryption, Digital Signatures, Medical Credentials, and Roles.

-The directory need not support use cases beyond healthcare operations (e.g. Human Resource Operations), but does not forbid a properly designed overlap with other use cases.
+The PWP profile is the first step on an IHE roadmap that includes Digital Certificates, Encryption, Digital Signatures, Medical Credentials, and Roles. - The directory need not support use cases beyond healthcare operations (e.g. Human Resource Operations), but does not forbid a properly designed overlap with other use cases.
 This profile does not intend for patients or other individuals that are not acting as part of the human healthcare workforce.